Anupj11/terrqaform-repo/README.md

 # terrqaform-repo
-it is terraform project repository
+it is new terraform project repository